clevcode/docker-cmd/README.md

 Usage: docker-cmd CONTAINER [USER] [CMD]

-If no username is provided, it will be set to root, and if no command is provided, /bin/bash will be used.
+If no username is provided, it will be set to root.
+If no command is provided, /bin/bash is used.

 The included docker-mkjail script is an example on how to easily set up a Docker jail for a user.
 Just run "docker-mkjail luser", to set up